CloudLabs-MOC/mslearn-azure-developer/instructions/azure-app-insights/Lab03-getting-started-page.md

 ## Overview

 Welcome to **Lab 03: Monitor an Application with Autoinstrumentation**.
 In this lab, you will configure monitoring for a web application using Application Insights with zero code changes.
-You will enable autoinstrumentation, deploy a Blazor app, and observe real‑time telemetry including requests, failures, and performance metrics.
+You will enable autoinstrumentation, deploy a Blazor app, and observe real-time telemetry including requests, failures, and performance metrics.

 This Getting Started guide provides environment setup, navigation instructions, and support details before you begin the exercises.